 There is another elephant shaped surprise at this temple too – the stuffed remains of Raja, one of the most celebrated elephants in Asia.
 Raja served in Buddhist processions in Sri Lanka for 50 years and when he died in 1988 the government ordered it a day of national mourning.

 Aside from the temple and lake there is not much to see in Kandy itself but there is plenty to explore in the surrounding area.
 We hired a tuk tuk driver for the day to take us to the Botanic Gardens (an expansive and romantic place), a tea factory, batik shop and spice garden.

-There are a limited number of restaurants in Kandy town; most tourists dine at their guesthouse.
-Wasanthi, our host, would whip up a 12 course curry feast each night we stayed at her Green View Guesthouse ($50 per night for twin room).
-She would lay out tables for the guests across her homely garden and living room and would call you from your room when it was ready (just like mum used to!)
+There are a limited number of restaurants in central Kandy; most tourists dine at their guesthouse.
+Wasanthi, our host, would whip up a 12 course curry feast each night we stayed at her Green View Boutique ($50 per night for twin room).
+She would lay out tables for the guests across her homely garden and living room and would call you from your room when it was ready (just like mum used to!).
 For this dinner service she charged approx. £3.50 – including soft drinks and ice cream!

 The day before leaving Kandy we walked to the train station to purchase our tickets for the onward journey.
 Our next stop was Ella, a tiny town perched in the centre of the Hill Country.
-The journey from Kandy to Ella takes 6 hours by train but has to be one of the most scenic railways I’ve ever had the pleasure of riding.
+The journey from Kandy to Ella takes 6 hours by train but has to be one of the most scenic rail journeys I’ve ever had the pleasure of experiencing.